CANCELLED: Registration now open for 2020 Maine Literacy Connections Conference

 In this session participants will explore the roles technology can play in the English language arts community where conscientious caring is valued.
 Using children’s literature appropriate for grades 4-8 in various ways to engage children in writing, speaking, and listening will be shared with the participants.
 Kathryn Will-Dubyak is assistant professor in the Department of Elementary Education at the University of Maine Farmington.
 Her work centers on developing integrative pedagogical practices, and learning with pre-service teachers in situated communities of practice.
 This workshop will be facilitated with preservice teachers from the University of Maine Farmington.

-Session 3: Empathic Peer-Tutoring: UMaine Writing Center Culture – Paige Mitchell, Nolan Altavater and Alexandra Requina (Level of focus: Grades 4-8)
+Session 3: Empathic Peer-Tutoring: UMaine Writing Center Culture – Paige Mitchell, Nolan Altavater and Brooke Curtis (Level of focus: Grades 4-8)

 This adult literacy workshop begins with a five minute mindfulness exercise, a training method that UMaine peer-tutors practice to instill a culture of empathy, agency, and open listening.
 We then share our history of establishing a Writing Center culture of community support.
 Our panel consists of UMaine Writing Center director, Paige Mitchell, who trains tutors at Umaine and Penobscot County Jail, and two undergraduate tutors who share their experiences, and community activism initiatives.
 Paige Mitchell has directed the University of Maine Writing Center for six years.
 She teaches composition courses on campus and at the Penobscot County Jail, and is a PhD student concentrating in literacy.
 Nolan Altavater is a Native American student researcher at the University of Maine, where he double majors in secondary education and English, and tutors in the Writing Center.
-Alexandra Requina tutors at the University of Maine Writing Center.
-She studies English with a concentration in creative writing, and minor in psychology.
+Brooke Curtis tutors at the University of Maine Writing Center.
+She studies English with a concentration in analytical writing, and minors in anthropology and education.

 Session 4: Enhancing a Student’s Desire to Learn: Knowledge and Care – Ms. Shawne McCord (Level of focus: K-3 and 4-6)